-A doctor who suspects IBS may ask about your symptoms, review your medical history, take a physical exam, and perform diagnostic testing.
+A doctor who suspects IBS may ask about your symptoms, review your medical history, take a physical exam, and perform tests.

 During the medical history review and physical checkup, your doctor will likely try to rule out the presence of other illnesses such as inflammatory bowel disease (IBD), colon cancer, or celiac disease.

 Diarrhea, abdominal bloating, and constipation can be particularly misleading symptoms, since they are signs of various ailments.
 Plus, the physical exam may point to other disorders.
-For instance, weight loss, ulcers, and arthritis may identify inflammatory bowel disease instead of IBS.
+For instance, weight loss, ulcers, and arthritis may point to inflammatory bowel disease instead of IBS.

 To further exclude other illnesses, doctors may order blood and stool tests.
 They may ask for a breath test or ask you to temporarily eliminate dairy products from your diet to determine whether you're lactose intolerant.